Kelvin-droid3/open-source/README.md

-Open Source Project - Quotes R US
+Open Source Project - Quotes R Us

 This project is a basic website made with **HTML**, **CSS**, and **JavaScript**.
-It was created as part of a school module group project.
+It was created as part of a college module group project.

 ---